Please log in to watch this conference skillscast.

 Lightning Talk: Let’s talk about Types

 Rumyana Neykova is a Lecturer in Computer Science at Brunel University London.
-She has a PhD from Imperial College London and has several years of experience working on large cyberinfrastructure projects and middlewares.
-Her expertise is in the area of distributed systems, with a primary focus on fault-tolerance, monitoring and verification.
+She has a PhD from Imperial College London, where she worked as a researcher and a fellow.
+She is a recipient of PhD sponsorship from VMWare on her work on Runtime Verification of Concurrent and Distributed Systems and EPSRC Fellowship on Hybrid Verification Techniques.
+Interesting projects she has worked on include her collaboration with the Ocean Observatory Initiative for ocean monitoring and the EPSRC-funded project “From Data Types to Session Types---A Basis for Concurrency and Distribution”.
+She has published numerous articles in the area of programming languages and distributed systems, with a primary focus on fault-tolerance, monitoring and verification.
 Some of the tools in her toolbox are model checkers, SMT solvers, type systems, and compilers.
-She loves to create, break and improve them and she sometimes uses them to solve existing and non-existing problems.
+She loves to create, break and improve these tools and she sometimes uses them to solve existing and non-existing problems.
+No matter where her research takes her, she always eventually comes back to F#.